European Studies

 Third and fourth years

-The third year is spent at a university abroad studying through the language you choose as your Major language.
+You will choose a Major language and will spend your third year at a university abroad studying through the major language.

 At all levels, you will be assessed by a combination of continuous assessment and exams.
-We use a mix of traditional and innovative continuous assessment methods: essays, project work, presentations, podcast creation.
-Language modules are traditionally assessed by written, oral and aural examinations.
-Final year students also write a Capstone project.
+We use a mix of traditional and innovative continuous assessment methods.
+These include written, oral and aural examinations, essays, project work, presentations, podcast creation, book reviews and dossiers.
+Final-year students also write a Capstone project.

 There are QQI/FET routes available for this course.
 Please see www.cao.ie for details.